 I've spent more time than I should have reading up on all those films he almost directed: Before I Wake, Resident Evil, The Stand, The Mummy (I even bought a copy of his script), Apartment Living, Carnivore.
 I could go on.
 It's depressing to read up about all the work one of your favorite directors wanted to do but couldn't.

 Romero, like Rod Serling, used the trappings of the genre to tell interesting stories that had something to say about society.
 His movies dealt with racism, feminism, consumerism, class warfare, family conflict, government overreach, identity.
 He gazed hard upon the dark nature of humanity and brought it out in a palatable and entertaining vehicle.
-He - along with collaborators such special effects makeup wizard Tom Savini - created some of cinema's most memorable, shocking, and visceral images.
+He - along with collaborators such as special effects makeup wizard Tom Savini - created some of cinema's most memorable, shocking, and visceral images.

 He's very much the kind of storyteller I want to be.
 I hesitate to call him my favorite director because those superlatives are hard to quantify, and I admit there are better filmmakers who have been more innovative and consistent in quality, many of whom I'd count among my favorites, too.